The Gap Theory

-This same word ‘without form’ is found in the following verse.
-I wish to suggest to you that possibly Jeremiah had a vision of the world the way it was in Genesis 1:2, in that the same wording is used, the heavens had no light, there was no man, all the birds were gone, etc., things which only were true in Genesis 1:2.
+This same word ‘without form’ is also found in the following verse.
+I suggest to you that possibly Jeremiah had a vision of the world the way it was in Genesis 1:2, in that the same wording is used, the heavens had no light, there was no man, all the birds were gone, etc., things which only were true in Genesis 1:2.
 In context with the whole book of Jeremiah, the Lord was showing Jeremiah that this could happen again, but that this time the Lord would not make a full end.

 23 I beheld the earth, and, lo, it was without form, and void; and the heavens, and they had no light.